Pre-Workout 3.0

 L-Theanine

-L-Theranine is a pro-GABAergic amino acid which has shown synergy with caffeine in promoting increased focus and feelings of perceived well-being.
+L-Theranine is a GABA-ergic amino acid which has shown synergy with caffeine in promoting increased focus and feelings of perceived well-being.
 This ingredient is a sound way to improve the experience of caffeine in both caffeine tolerant & caffeine naive users.

 Theobromine